KroneCorylus/ngx-colors/README.md

 <p align="center">
   <h1 align="center">ngx-colors</h1>
-  <p align="center">A beautiful color picker for angular that let you choose from a
-color palette, using sliders (Hue, Lightness, Alpha sliders) or through text input(hex, rgba, hsla)
+  <p align="center">ngx-colors is a colorpicker component of angular with a material design style, allows users to select a color via text input (hexadecimal, rgba, hsla), choosing a preset color from the palette, or a color picker using the Hue, Lightness, and Alpha sliders.
   </p>
 </p>